pajtai/app-state/README.md

 * Ordered subscriptions (before / after other subscription).
 * Implement https://github.com/facebook/immutable-js as the data store.
 * will use get-setter npm as dependency

+## Release notes:

+* 1.0.0 - Backward incompatibility - removed stat.calculations, since it can be achieved with transforms or the stream mixin.